“The only reason for time is so that everything doesn’t happen at once.” Albert Einstein

 The mind is faithful servant but a terrible master.
 The problem with humanity is that this position is reversed and as a result we live in a certain type of self-hypnosis.
 Don’t believe me?
 Try to remain present to your self, most people can’t remain self aware for even a minute before another train of thought, mood, or emotion hijacks their attention along with their simple sense of existing in the moment.

 Years of real conscious self-observation will help you realize that most of your day is spent inattentively.
 This realization is a major milestone and of incredible significance, as you realize that for most of your day you don’t remember your self.
 Your asleep.
-Self remembrance is just the simple and natural feeling of your acknowledgement that you are existing in this very moment.
+Self-remembrance is just the simple and natural feeling of your acknowledgement that you are existing in this very moment.

 You now begin to understand that you are not really a conscious individual with real will power.
 By observing yourself while simultaneously remembering your “self” you begin to develop a special kind of memory that takes accurate mental pictures of your behavior.
 In time these mental photographs help you see yourself as you really are.
-You see that you are not who you ‘thought’ you where.
+You see that you are not who you ‘thought’ you were.
 This can be very painful, but can be extremely liberating if you let go of these false self images that define you.

 To practice real self-observation you need to learn to divide your attention in a special way.
 Read about it here: How To Really “Pay” Attention: Learning To Divide Your Attention